 Contact the Company

-When searching for products that are made in the United States, it is important to do research and even to get in contact with the manufacturer when you are unsure about where the production occurred.
+When searching for products made in the United States, it is important to do research and even to contact the manufacturer when you are unsure about where the production occurred.

 Be Wary of American Flag Stickers

 American flag stickers can be seen on some products.
-Customers often assume that if a product has an American flag sticker, then it was “made in the USA,” however these stickers are not regulated by the government.
+Customers often assume that if a product has an American flag sticker, then it was “made in the USA,” however the government does not regulate these stickers.
 This means that companies have free reign to use these stickers as they please, even if their product was neither sourced nor assembled in the United States.